tonywok/tonywok.github.io/_posts/2020-06-24-the-command-pattern.md

 Regardless of the naming scheme you choose, try to follow these rules:

 1. Name the command after the behavior it implements _(this usually involves a verb)_
-1. Do this in such a way that behaviors in the same domain live near one another _(this may evolve over time)_
+1. Do this in such a way that behaviors in the same domain live near one another _(expect this to evolve)_

 As domains get more mature, they often become more specialized.

-Eventually your admin dashboard might have tens of commands related to subscriptions.
+Eventually, your admin dashboard might have tens of commands related to subscriptions.
 If this is the case, maybe you go with something like `Subscriptions::Cancel` instead.
 Renaming or reorganizing shouldn't be a herculean effort.